On randomised strategies in the $\lambda$-calculus (long version)

-$\bm{\Omega}$ is a looping combinator i.e. a $\lambda$-term which is evaluated to itself.
-However in $(\lambda x.y)\bm{\Omega}$ the argument $\bm{\Omega}$ is discarded since the function returns the constant $y$.
-Thus leftmost-outermost (akin to call-by-name in functional programming languages) yields a normal form in one step.
-Conversely rightmost-innermost (akin to call-by-value) continues to evaluate the argument $(\lambda x.y)\bm{\Omega}$, though it is useless, and rewrites always the same term, yielding to a non-terminating process. \end{example} \begin{example} Let $\bm{I}=\lambda x.x$.
-We now consider the reduction of the term $(\lambda x.xx)(\bm{II})$, according to $\pslo$ and $\psri$ strategies, as above.
+The term $\bm{\Omega}$ is a looping combinator i.e. it reduces to itself.
+However, in $(\lambda x.\bm{I})\bm{\Omega}$ the argument $\bm{\Omega}$ is discarded since the function returns the identity combinator.
+Thus, leftmost-outermost (akin to call-by-name in functional programming languages) yields a normal form in one step.
+Conversely, rightmost-innermost (akin to call-by-value) continues to evaluate the argument $(\lambda x.\bm{I})\bm{\Omega}$, though it is useless, and rewrites always the same term, yielding to a non-terminating process. \end{example} \begin{example} We now consider the reduction of the term $(\lambda x.xx)(\bm{II})$, according to $\pslo$ and $\psri$ strategies, as above.